isomerpages/sndgo-corp/media-hub/speeches/_posts/2023-12-04-post-Opening Remarks at SCAI 2023.md

 <div style="padding: 25px 0px 0px 0px;"></div>

-<div style="font-size:24px; font-weight: 400; line-height: 1.75; color: red; padding: 5px 0px 5px 40px; margin-left: 0; border-left: 2px solid">Our conviction is that when it comes to AI, it is not only what Singapore can learn from the world, but also what we can contribute to it.</div>
+<div style="font-size:24px; font-weight: 400; line-height: 1.75; color: #a6221c; padding: 5px 0px 5px 40px; margin-left: 0; border-left: 2px solid">Our conviction is that when it comes to AI, it is not only what Singapore can learn from the world, but also what we can contribute to it.</div>

 Through SCAI, we hope to offer a platform for experts and thought-leaders to come together, to share knowledge and ideas to foster international collaboration – a brain trust, if you will.